google/tcmalloc/docs/design.md

 a thread is removed from a CPU (e.g. context switched) while it is executing a restartable sequence, the sequence will be restarted from the top.
 Hence the sequence will either complete without interruption, or be repeatedly restarted until it completes without interruption.
-This is acheived without using any locking or atomic instructions, thereby avoiding any contention in the sequence itself.
+This is achieved without using any locking or atomic instructions, thereby avoiding any contention in the sequence itself.